Round Table: Indigenous Art and Activism

 Open to all!
 Free admission!

-This panel discussion will highlight the intersections between art and activism among Aboriginal peoples, exploring how artistic practices are used to challenge power structures and advocate for social change.
-Through the work of three renowned Aboriginal artists, she will offer a reflection on Western visions of art and activism, while opening the way to new perspectives.
+This panel discussion will highlight the intersections between art and activism among Indigenous peoples, exploring how artistic practices are used to challenge power structures and advocate for social change.
+Through the work of three renowned Indigenous artists, she will offer a reflection on Western visions of art and activism, while opening the way to new perspectives.

 Caroline Monnet hails from the Outaouais region.
 Born to an Anishinaabe mother and a French father, she is currently based in Mooniyang/Montreal.
 Since graduating from the University of Ottawa and the University of Granada in Spain, she has pursued a career in visual arts and film.
 Her work is regularly exhibited internationally and is part of prestigious collections, including that of Unesco in Paris.
 Ms. Monnet is known for her minimalist, yet emotionally charged work, which uses industrial materials and combines the vocabularies of popular and traditional visual cultures with the tropes of modernist abstraction to create singular hybrid forms.
 She is represented by galerie Blouin-Division.